-homepage, News, Acadian Care – Hammond, Acadian Care – Mandeville, Acadian Care – New Orleans, Acadian Care – Slidell, Access Health Louisiana Primary Care at Pythian, Belle Chasse C.H.C, Kenner C.H.C., South Broad C.H.C, St. Bernard C.H.C, St. Charles – Norco C.H.C, St. Charles – Luling C.H.C, St. Tammany – Slidell C.H.C, Tangipahoa C.H.C, Washington C.H.C, Woodworth C.H.C.
+homepage, News, Acadian Care – Hammond, St. Tammany CHC Behavioral Health in Mandeville, Acadian Care – New Orleans, St. Tammany CHC Behavioral Health in Slidell, Access Health Louisiana Primary Care at Pythian, Belle Chasse C.H.C, Kenner C.H.C., South Broad C.H.C, St. Bernard C.H.C., St. Charles – Norco C.H.C, St. Charles – Luling C.H.C, St. Tammany – Slidell C.H.C, Tangipahoa C.H.C, Washington C.H.C, Woodworth C.H.C.

 New Guidelines Released – Who Qualifies?

 The Louisiana Department of Health (LDH) now recommends COVID-19 vaccine booster doses for all individuals 18 years of age and over who have completed their Pfizer or Moderna vaccine series at least 6 months ago, or who completed their Johnson & Johnson vaccine series at least 2 months ago.
 Heterologous booster administration (receiving an FDA authorized/approved booster type that is different from the type one received for their initial series, also known as “mixing and matching”) remains allowable.